How can you continually improve the learning experiences you design to make them more effective? Pull these levers a bit more with every new effort.

 Brain dumps are out.
 Taking action is in.
 When you pull the Action lever, you focus on improving mastery and performance on the job.
 Action-oriented eLearning is streamlined because it concentrates on gaining skills for tackling job tasks.

 Action-oriented implies the smart use of interactivity.
 Build your course around the most important interactions learners must master.
-This can be done through simulations, problem-solving or decision-making.
+This can be done through simulations, problem-solving, and decision-making.
 Ensure that feedback is adequate and moves the instruction forward.
 See Alternatives to Correct and Incorrect for ideas.

-Instructional strategies consider the organization of content, creative treatment, approach to learning transfer, delivery mediums and opportunities for practice, feedback and assessment.
+Instructional strategies consider the organization of content, creative treatment, approach to learning transfer, social interaction, and opportunities for practice, feedback and self-assessment.

 Consider some of these strategies if appropriate for your content, audience and goals: